An island of contemporary art, culture and commerce in the middle of Osaka

 It really is an island

 Sitting between the Dojima and Tosabori rivers, Nakanoshima is so interconnected with the rest of Osaka by wide bridges and so paved with sidewalks and multi-lane roads that it isn't immediately apparent that it is an island.

 The center of government and culture

-Hear classical music performed at Festival Hall, see contemporary art at the National Museum of Art or take in the neo-Renaissance architecture of Osaka City Central Public Hall .
+Hear classical music performed at Festival Hall, see art at the National Museum of Art or take in the neo-Renaissance architecture of Osaka City Central Public Hall .

-Home to city hall, the central library and other municipal buildings, Nakanoshima is the hub for contemporary culture and performing arts in Osaka .
+Home to city hall, the Osaka Prefectural Central Library, and other municipal buildings, Nakanoshima is the hub for contemporary culture and performing arts in Osaka .
 The well-manicured lawns, an abundance of sculptures and well-designed promenades provide a refined contrast to the neon and flashing lights that characterize the rest of the city.

 Gaze across the city in style

 Take the elevator up to the 40th floor of the five-star Conrad Hotel.
 The lobby and bar area offer an expansive view across the city.
-Enjoy a drink or meal while spotting attractions such as Osaka Castle and Abeno Harukas.
+Enjoy a drink or meal while gazing at attractions such as Osaka Castle and Abeno Harukas.

 Glide along the Dojima River as the sun sets

 Planning your trip

 In pleasant weather, go for a stroll in Nakanoshima Park.
 Try lunch at one of the restaurants dotted along the promenade.
 Then head to the National Museum of Art, Osaka , followed by an afternoon coffee break at a cafe of your choice.